Mindfulness

 For direct practice, see Simple Breathing Exercises for Everyday Stress and How to Practice Mindfulness Without Overcomplicating It.

-Move Your Body Without Turning It Into Pressure
+Movement Without Turning It Into Pressure

 Movement can help release tension and support mood, but it should not become another source of guilt.
 A short walk, light stretching, or beginner strength session is enough to start.
+The NIMH stress fact sheet includes exercise, sleep, and support as practical parts of stress coping.

 Protect Sleep From Stress Spillover